kcelebi/SigCapPreprocessing/README.md

 # SigCapPreprocessing

-All of the data_### files are raw data collected directly for SigCap.
-The number at the end corresponds to the measurement's key which can be referenced in the [Measurement](#measurement-keys) Keys section.
+All of the ``data_MM_DD_YY_K`` files are raw data collected directly for SigCap.
+The number at the end corresponds to the measurement's key which can be referenced in the [Measurement Keys](#measurement-keys) section.

 # Preprocessing